juicedata/juicefs/docs/en/guide/gateway.md

     Now you can enable event notifications.
 When a file is uploaded to the bucket, an event is triggered.
 Here, the ARN value is `arn:minio:sqs::1:webhook`.
 See more information about [ARNs](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).

     ```Shell
+    mc mb myjfs/images-thumbnail
     mc event add myjfs/images arn:minio:sqs::1:webhook --event put --suffix .jpg
     ```

+    If the command report cannot create a bucket, please check if the S3 Gateway has enabled [Multi-bucket support](#multi-bucket-support).

 3. Use Thumbnailer to verify.